 Welcome!
 This is a little corner of the world where I share my love affair with all things gardening and more.

-I am currently a Master Gardener intern and Blooms at No. 45 is my little space where I share my love for the plant world.
+I am currently a Master Gardener intern and Green Dirt Stories is my little space where I share my love for the plant world.
 In my house, past the wooden gate, there is my small garden.
 It may be small but it is all mine.
 There is sweat and hard work poured into that soil.
 There is a special kind of beauty in the garden.
 The Good Lord has created this beautiful earth and the nature that surrounds us.
 I do not idolize nature.
 I simply enjoy it.
 It is my happy place.
 It is where I find myself when life and the world seem like a lot.
 At times I feel that I like flowers more than I like people.
 I love getting my hands in the soil.
 I love how the earth smells after the rain.
 My favorite moment is when the blooms start opening and I find beauty in the fading flowers.

 You will find that I also LOVE tea.
 And just like my little garden, I find that both have a little bit of magic that soothes the soul.
 God has created nature for us to find a certain level of peace.
 And I do.
 My garden is my happy place.
 Add a cup of tea, and it becomes my little slice of heaven.